-Motor power is not as important in a palm sander as with bigger tools.
-The motor only has to vibrate the sanding plate which does not take a lot of power.
-Palm sanders are designed for quite light sanding so don’t need the power something like a belt sander requires.
+Motor power is not as important in a palm sander as with larger tools, as it only has to vibrate the sanding plate.
+Palm sanders are designed for light sanding operations so don’t require the power of something like a belt sander for example.

-One of the biggest benefits of palm sanders is that they are comfortable and easy to use.
-They feature a handle that fits into the palm of your hand and can be used one-handed.
-This makes them comfortable to use even for long periods.
-Look for a sander with rubberized grip for extra comfort and control.
+One of the biggest benefits of palm sanders is their comfort and ease of use.
+They feature a handle that fits into the palm of your hand and can also be used one-handed.
+This makes them comfortable to use for long periods of time.
+Look for a sander with a rubberised grip for extra comfort and control.

 Palm sanders create less vibration than their more powerful relatives.
-However, when used for a long time, this vibration can be uncomfortable.
-This means it is wise to go for a machine that has low vibration.
+But when used for a long time this vibration can become uncomfortable.
+Go for a machine that specifies low vibration.

 Palm sanders either have an integrated dust collection box or an attachment that can be connected to a dust extractor or a vacuum cleaner.

-Those with a dust collection box are convenient to use as you can move around without being encumbered by the dust extractor or vacuum cleaner.
+Those with a dust collection box are more convenient to use, since you can move around without being encumbered by the dust extractor or vacuum cleaner.

-However, dust extraction boxes fill up quickly so if you are undertaking large sanding tasks then an external dust extraction system may suit you better.
+Dust extraction boxes do tend to fill up quickly however, so if you are undertaking large sanding tasks then an external dust extraction system may suit you better.

 How does a palm sander work?

-In order to work, a palm sander features a vibrating or rotating pad.
-You attach sandpaper to this pad and the motion sands the surface.
+A palm sander features a vibrating or rotating pad.
+Sandpaper is attached to the pad and the motion then sands the surface.

 What can I use a palm sander for?

 A palm sander can be used for many tasks.
-They are ideal for sanding smaller areas such as woodwork or furniture where a larger tool such as a belt sander would be too big and could easily cause damage.
+This type of sander is ideal for general woodwork or sanding smaller areas such as furniture parts, where a larger tool such as a belt sander would be too big and could easily cause damage.

-A palm sander can smooth surfaces ready for finishing.
-They can also be used to smooth down filler or to remove paint and varnish.
+A palm sander can prepare smooth surfaces for finishing.
+It can also be used to smooth down filler or remove paint and varnish.

 How do you use a palm sander?

-Palm sanders are really easy to use.
-Firstly, you need to attach the sanding sheets.
-These are usually fitted with Velcro, or other hook and loop technologies, making them easy to change.
 Sanding sheets come in a variety of grits from coarse to fine.
 Coarse grits are ideal for removing paint and varnish or smoothing rough surfaces.
-You should finish your sanding with a fine grit sandpaper to create nice smooth finish ready for paint, varnish or wax.
+Fine grits are for finishing a surface ready for paint, varnish or wax.

-If your sander does not have an integral collection box, you will need to attach it to a vacuum cleaner or dust extractor.
+If the sander does not have an integral collection box, it should be attached to a vacuum cleaner or dust extractor.
 Don’t be tempted to skip this step.
 Sanders produce a huge amount of dust and your home will be covered in seconds if you don’t have an efficient dust extraction system.

 Most sanders have an adjustable power setting.
 The higher power settings are suitable for larger areas and heavy duty tasks such as paint stripping.
-For finer, more delicate work, choose a lower setting so you do not damage the surface
+For finer, more delicate work, choose a lower setting so you do not damage the work surface.